darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Document/resource management - taxonomies

 Who does it?
-Anyone who can look at information both from a broad and detailed perspective, cares about language, description, and what the user .
+Anyone who can look at information both from a broad and detailed perspective, cares about language, description, and what the user needs.

 Categories
 ~~~~~~~~~~